Dissatisfied with a previous breast lift or augmentation? Breast revision surgery is your opportunity to right old wrongs.

 Concerns About Safety

-All breast implants have their advantages and disadvantages, but some things, Dr Bartell believes your health and safety are not worth risking!
-The type of breast implant safety concerns that come up the most are issues of implant rupture and capsular contracture.
+All breast implants have their advantages and disadvantages, but some things Dr. Bartell believes are not worth risking: your health and safety!
+The most common breast implant safety concerns that come up are issues of implant rupture and capsular contracture.
 These risks aren’t very common, but they do happen.
-The FDA has recently been studying complications related primarily to the safety of silicone implants.
+The FDA has been studying complications related primarily to the safety of silicone implants.
 Certain types of silicone gel breast implants that have textured surfaces have been shown to be associated with a rare form of lymphoma.
-As a result these have been removed from the market in many countries.
+As a result, these have been removed from the market in many countries.
 This may be a reason for some women to choose a breast implant revision surgery.
 Women are switching from a textured implant to a smooth-surfaced one, where there has been no known case of lymphoma association.

 Rippling or Wrinkling